chains229/Legal-RAG-App/README.md

 # How to run
 You can run database\create_knowledge_database.ipynb to obtain the FAISS folder of the knowledge database.
 The embedding model, chunk size and chunk overlap size can be edited there.

-The crawled documents and a database folder (using multilingual-e5-base as embedding model, a chunk size of 512 and chunk overlap size of 100) i ran can be found in [this drive link]
+The crawled documents and a database folder (using multilingual-e5-base as embedding model, a chunk size of 512 and chunk overlap size of 100) i ran can be found in [this drive link](https://drive.google.com/drive/folders/1r7hWy5v0baKppk2sMGAWLS0yiEoD0z3-?usp=sharing).
-(https://drive.google.com/drive/folders/1r7hWy5v0baKppk2sMGAWLS0yiEoD0z3-?usp=sharing).
 The FAISS database folder, Huggingface token and Gemini API key should be defined using OS variables.

 **Google Colab**